DevExpress-Examples/winforms-scheduler-bind-sql-server-customize-update-delete-insert-queries/Readme.md

 # WinForms Scheduler - Bind to an SQL Server database and customize Update-Delete-Insert queries without the use of SqlCommandBuilder

 This example demonstrates how to bind the WinForms Scheduler control at runtime.
-The example shows hot to configure appointment mappings and SQL queries in code.
+The example shows how to configure appointment mappings and SQL queries in code.
 This technique allows you to easily modify data-binding options and SQL queries.

-In this example, we insert a [GETDATE](https://learn.microsoft.com/en-us/sql/t-sql/functions/getdate-transact-sql?view=sql-server-ver16&redirectedfrom=MSDN) function result into a **TimeStamp** column to save the modification time along with the modified row:</p>
+In this example, we insert a [GETDATE](https://learn.microsoft.com/en-us/sql/t-sql/functions/getdate-transact-sql?view=sql-server-ver16&redirectedfrom=MSDN) function result into a **TimeStamp** column to save the modification time along with the modified row:

 ```sql
 INSERT INTO CarScheduling (StartTime, EndTime, Subject, TimeStamp) VALUES (@StartTime, @EndTime, @Subject, GetDate())